c3po-workshop/c3po-workshop.github.io/index.md

 Registration is FREE and open for everyone interested, and users need to sign up at this [link](https://docs.google.com/forms/d/1s7BDZ9BgFDhpwNF5W3i6a_YSqs7jJlSRl_e957sKEBQ/viewform?edit_requested=true<Paste>)

-We will use [c3poworkshop.slack.com](https://join.slack.com/t/c3poworkshop/shared_invite/zt-f9p66mjk-bXcUtAf6KCWaiJiNrXi15g) for communication during the event.
+We will use the zoom chat for communication during the event.

 ### Important Dates